 Since you are filing a claim on behalf of your child, they cannot accept or deny a settlement.
 Parents can only accept a settlement offer when they are the only living parent, or when both parents agree to the settlement.
 If there is no surviving parent, the person filing the claim can accept the settlement but must wait for the court to approve it.

 Once the negligent party issues compensation, you do not have a full say in what happens to the money.
 If the compensation amount is over $5,000, the funds will go into a trust fund with the child as the beneficiary.
 They can have access to the funds on their 18th birthday.
 Parents can deposit the funds into their account if the settlement is less than $5,000.

 You have options if your child suffered an injury because of someone else’s negligence.
 Do not wait until they are adults to take legal action, but do so immediately.
 While the process is similar, there are some nuances, and you must have a Maryland personal injury attorney on your team.
-Contact Plaxen Adler Muncy, P.A., at one of our multiple locations throughout Maryland.
+Contact Plaxen Adler Muncy, at one of our multiple locations throughout Maryland.
 Call us or submit our contact form to schedule a free initial consultation.